sammbetts/backstage-plugin-status-page/README.md

 - If an active incident is happening the drop down will appear to display more details.
 - Only the most recent incident update message is displayed.
 - Links to the services full public dashboards and to the specific ongoing incident.
-- A widget to display an overview of the status's on the homepage.
+- A Card component to display an overview of the status's on the homepage.
+- Ability to enable slack notifications for alerting of new incidents.

 <br/>

 Status page default display:

 ![img](docs/assets/2.png)